Sheep Farming in South Africa: How to Get Started

 Health and Veterinary Care

 Regular health check-ups and vaccinations are crucial for maintaining a healthy sheep flock.
-Establish a relationship with a local veterinarian experienced in sheep care.
-Implement a preventative health program to minimize the risk of disease outbreaks.
+Establish a relationship with a local veterinarian who is experienced in sheep care.
+Implement a preventative health program to minimise the risk of disease outbreaks.

 Marketing and Sales